left header image

 Biography

-Dr. Müller received a Diploma Degree in Electrical Engineering in 1979 from the Swiss Federal Institute of Technology (ETH), Zürich, Switzerland and MSc and PhD degrees in Computer Science in 1984 and 1986 from Rice University in Houston, Texas, USA.
+Dr. Müller is a Fellow of the Canadian Academy of Engineering (FCAE) and a Professional Engineer (PEng) registered with APEGBC.
+He received his undergraduate degree in Electrical Engineering in 1979 from the Swiss Federal Institute of Technology (ETH), Zürich and MSc and PhD degrees in Computer Science in 1984 and 1986 from Rice University in Houston, Texas, USA.